£100 000 Life Insurance Policy Cost 2026

 Types of £100 000 Life Insurance Policies

-Should the policyholder pass away within that set number of years, commonly referred to as a term, the insurance company must pay a lump sum of cash out to the policy’s listed beneficiaries.
+Should the policyholder pass away within the set number of years, commonly referred to as the term, the insurance company must pay a lump-sum cash benefit to the policy’s listed beneficiaries.

 The lump-sum payment received from a Level Term Assurance policy is often used to pay off mortgage debts, credit cards, personal debts, and final expenses and cover the family’s cost of living.